freakmaxi/kertish-dfs/manager-node/README.md

 }
 ```
 ---
-- `DELETE` is used to delete cluster, unregister node, discard or commit reservation.
+- `DELETE` is used to delete cluster, unregister node, delete snapshot, unfreeze cluster, discard or commit reservation.

 ##### Required Headers:
 - `X-Action` defines the behaviour of delete request.
-Values: `unregister` or `commit` or `discard`
+Values: `unregister` or `unfreeze` or `snapshot` or `commit` or
+`discard`

 ##### Possible Status Codes
 - `422`: Required Request Headers are not valid or absent